Shadrake v Attorney-General: Sentence

-The Court also held recognized that imprisonment should not be regarded as the starting point for sentences for scandalizing contempt.
+The Court also held recognised that imprisonment should not be regarded as the starting point for sentences for scandalising contempt.
 The punishment imposed depends on the facts and the context of the case.

-On the facts of the case, the Court stated that although it had only found nine statements made by Shadrake to be contemptuous, these statements constituted serious acts of scandalizing contempt.
+On the facts of the case, the Court stated that although it had only found nine statements made by Shadrake to be contemptuous, these statements constituted serious acts of scandalising contempt.
 Furthermore, the extent and mode of publication and distribution aggravated the harm.
 The Court noted the admission by Shadrake's counsel that nearly 6,000 copies had been sold in Singapore and abroad due to heightened curiosity about the book during the trial.
 The medium of publication – a book – was also more permanent, compared to past cases which had involved articles in journals or magazines.
 This increased the risk of damage to public confidence in the administration of justice.

 Conversely, there were no mitigating factors in Shadrake's favour.
 The Court of Appeal stated that Shadrake had not shown any remorse, but had continued to stand by the statements he made.
 Following the High Court's ruling on liability but before it had sentenced him, Shadrake had also given an interview to the UK newspaper The Guardian, in which he described his book as "devastatingly accurate" and declared that "[t]his story is never going away.
 I'll keep it on the boil for as long as I live.
 They're going to regret they ever started this."
 Furthermore, Shadrake had expressed an intention to produce a second edition of the book.

 The Court of Appeal also disagreed with the High Court's approach of granting Shadrake an unquantified discount should be given in order to prevent stifling legitimate debate on the death penalty and other areas of law.
-The Court of Appeal maintained that such debate had always been open to all and would continue to be so, but such debate must not go overboard and constitute scandalizing contempt.
+The Court of Appeal maintained that such debate had always been open to all and would continue to be so, but such debate must not go overboard and constitute scandalising contempt.
 It affirmed the High Court's sentence of six weeks' imprisonment and a fine of $20,000, with an additional jail term of two weeks to run consecutively with the six-week term if the fine was not paid.